Last updated on February 15th, 2026 at 12:30 pm

 CIMARRON ® TEXAS RANGER Leucophyllum zygophyllum Cimarron ®

 The shorter type of Texas Sage, this tough shrub is perfect for smaller low hedge plantings, a Very drought-tolerant shrub that can be used with other southwestern-style plants and trees.
-Blooms often and profusely and less prone to root rot.
+Blooms often and profusely and is less prone to root rot.
 Compact, rounded shrub to about 3 ft. tall and wide.

 It is best to plant them in full sun.
 They will do great in a xeriscape or rock garden landscape.
-Texas sages require little maintenance and do NOT over water.
+Texas sages require little maintenance and do NOT overwater.

-See the Photo of this sage at Monrovia.com
+Search for more photos of this sage at Monrovia.com

 The White Texas Sage Bush